 Starters, Salads, Soups/ Starters

-Nutty Protein bars are such a yummylicious and healthy snack.
-When we go hiking in the mountains in Portugal, I used to make these bars for our team, and once, while tracking in Patagonia with some friends who always appreciate the light load of this little nitro powerpacked candied nuggets.
-For our trip to the Patagonia glaciers, I added some raisins and dates (since rice syrup was unavailable at the time), giving the bar an extra oomph.
-The chewy sweetness gave us an instant boost of power.
+Nutty Protein bars are a delicious and healthy snack.
+When hiking in the mountains of Portugal, I used to make these bars for our team.
+On one occasion in Patagonia with friends who appreciated the light load of these power-packed candied nuggets, I added raisins and dates (as rice syrup was unavailable at the time), giving the bar an extra boost.
+The chewy sweetness provided an instant burst of energy.

-Let me persuade you on how effortlessly you can make your own protein bar for a fraction of the cost.
-Store-bought nut bars can be a tad pricey for the small quantity in a pack.
-The next time you travel or go tracking, this bar can help you maintain your energy level a long way.
-Kids will also love these candied bars any time of the day.
-A nutty protein bar is light and easy to carry during daily tracking adventures.
+Let me persuade you that making your own protein bar is effortless and cost-effective.
+Store-bought nut bars can be pricey for the small packs they come in.
+Whether you’re traveling or hiking, this bar helps maintain energy levels throughout the day.
+Kids will also love these candied snacks, which are light and easy to carry on daily adventures.

 Ingredients